iamplgf/-iamplgf/README.md

 # -iamplgf
-" I have no time for your negative bullshite"
+" I have no time for your negative bullshit"